-As an Executive Member of the Children's Mental Health Campaign, MAMH requests a \$450K increase over the

-FY22 GAA for the Massachusetts Child Psychiatry Access Project (MCPAP), bringing the total funding for MCPAP to \$4.325M for FY23.
+As an Executive Member of the Children's Mental Health Campaign, MAMH requests \$450K to create the Massachusetts Child Psychiatry Access Project (MCPAP) for consultation on behavioral health and developmental needs of children and families in Foster Care.
+Funding for MCPAP for Foster Care was not in H2 or H.4701.
 MCPAP was funded at \$3.875M in the FY22 GAA.
 A \$450K would create a MCPAP for Foster Care to provide enhanced care for Department of Children and Families (DCF) involved youth.